Watergate break-in motives: CIA

 Another theory, supported by Haldeman, holds that the CIA sabotaged the break-in to smear Nixon—with whom it had a tense relationship—or to conceal ties to the Bailley escort ring or ally Howard Hughes.
 In January 1974, according to Colson, Nixon nearly removed CIA Director William Colby over such suspicions; that June, Senator Howard Baker released an inconclusive special report on CIA involvement.
-Baker said that "Nixon and [CIA Director Richard] Helms have so much on each other, neither of them can breath."
+Baker said that "Nixon and [CIA Director Richard] Helms have so much on each other, neither of them can breathe."

 In addition to each burglars' past involvement in CIA plots, both McCord and Hunt had been CIA agents, Hunt continued to work for a firm that was a CIA cover, and Martínez was actively on the CIA's payroll.
 The CIA also had unexplained insight into the plot, helped Hunt develop the Fielding photographs, and did not cooperate with investigators.

 An additional "sixth man" theory seeks to explain McCord's periodic absences during the burglary and the possible presence of Lou Russell, a CRP security guard allegedly linked to the prostitution ring and CIA.
 The Washington Post criticized this theory: "This secret CIA operation was so sensitive that McCord and Russell set out to sabotage the break-in to insure that the other Watergate burglars wouldn't stumble across it".